sean-gugler/u4remasteredA2/README.md

 - (E) Stack overflow if kicked out of Codex.

 ### Other Errors
-- (M) Some dungeon rooms lack proper entry placements and/or triggers.
+- (M) Some dungeon rooms lack proper entry placements.
+- (M) Hythloth level 6 impassable if entered from below.
 - (M) Boarding a ladder-up spawns a frigate on the surface.
 - (M) Entering towne while in a balloon should not be allowed.
 - (M) Lord British "HELP" repeats early-game text every 10,000 moves.
 - (M) Thevel behaves as a regular "Joe", his valuable hints are inaccessible.
 - (M) Shrines never give the 2- and 3-cycle hints.
 - (M) Gate guards at Serpent's Hold behave as if they were Baron Sentri.
+- (M) Chests dropped by townespeople can be attacked.
+- (G) Chests dropped by townespeople can be talked to.
 - (G) Cannot talk to the healer in Serpent's Hold castle.
 - (G) Enemy strength for non-monsters was calculated wrong.
-- (G) NPC questions worded as humility tests were not flagged to affect virtue: Browning, Aristotle, Santayana, Slysam.
+- (G) NPC questions worded as humility tests were not flagged to affect virtue.
-- (G) Following advice from cycle 1 at shrine of sacrifice mistakenly awards honor points.
+- (G) Wrong virtue rewarded for donating gold.
 - (G) Balloon can land on illegal terrain by quitting game and rebooting.
 - (G) Player can be attacked by bridge trolls while drifting across in the balloon.
 - (G) Completion of skull quest grants awards to wrong area of memory.
 - (G) Using skull in dungeon only immobilizes wandering monsters, doesn't kill them.
 - (G) Skull use in battlefield should affect combatants, not clear outer world of wandering monsters.
 - (G) Skull cannot be used in *any* dungeon rooms; fixed to behave normally except in abyss, where it is disallowed entirely.
-- (G) Shrine image corrupted if compressed data happens to align on page boundary (did not occur with retail alignment).
+- (G) Packed image corrupted if header happens to end on page boundary (did not occur with retail alignment).
+- (G) Mockingboard activation menu disables second card if first one is invalid.
+- (G) New music doesn't fully initialize every channel.
+- (G) Demo music silently overruns table until Mockingboard is activated.
 - (G) Dismounting horse in certain townes causes a random NPC to vanish.
-- (G) Chests dropped by townespeople can be talked to.

 ### Cosmetic Mistakes
 - (M) Combat animations are erratic for certain types of foe.